My Testimony of Confession, Repentance, and Restitution

-I had to pull down my new age books from Amazon and stop selling them.
+I had to pull down my New Age books from Amazon and stop selling them.

-I also had to repent to many individuals I had wronged in various ways, including a married person I slept with and other embarrassing confessions and restitutions from my former life of sin (some dating years).
+I also had to repent to many individuals I had wronged in various ways, including family members, a married person I slept with, and other embarrassing confessions.

 Sin has serious consequences.
-I would have liked to keep quiet and delete my accounts and vanish, but the Lord led me to repent, confess publicly, take responsibility, and publicly announce my salvation.
+I would have liked to keep quiet and delete my accounts and vanish.
+But the Lord led me to repent, confess publicly, take responsibility, and publicly announce my salvation.

 There is no private sin.
 Sin has a three-way effect.